 This article describes how to use SharePoint 2013 together with Remote BLOB Storage (RBS) and SQL Server to optimize database storage resources.

 Before you implement RBS, we highly recommend that you evaluate its potential costs and benefits.
-For more information and recommendations about how to use RBS in a SharePoint 2013 installation, see Plan for RBS in SharePoint 2013.
+For more information and recommendations about how to use RBS in a SharePoint 2013 installation, see Deciding to use RBS in SharePoint 2013.

 |Unless otherwise specified, the information in this article is specific to RBS using the FILESTREAM provider.
 For guidance specific to another provider, contact the provider manufacturer.|